bxparks/bigquery-schema-generator/README.md

     * we follow the same logic as **bq load** and always infer these as `TIMESTAMP`

-The BigQuery loader also looks inside strings to determine if they are actually INTEGER or FLOAT types instead.
+The BigQuery loader looks inside string values to determine if they are actually BOOLEAN, INTEGER or FLOAT types instead.
+In other words, `"True"` is considered a BOOLEAN type, `"1"` is considered an INTEGER type, and `"2.1"` is consiered a FLOAT type.
 Luigi Mori (jtschichold@) added additional logic to replicate the type conversion logic used by `bq load` for these strings.

 ## Examples